Reasons For Revolution

 subpar meals.

 - Adoption being a billion-dollar business.
+That is called human trafficking.

 - Politicians claiming to care about children but voting to defund programs that help